 - 230. First Aid: (3 hours) Methods of caring for injuries and applying first aid to the injured, together with methods of preventing injuries and accidents. - 240.
 Nutrition and Diet Therapy: (3 hours) Role of nutrition in high level wellness.
 Therapeutic diets prescribed for common medical problems. - 300.
-Health and Exercise for a New Lifestyle: (3 hours) This course is designed to teach the student how to be totally healthy, including information on healthy diets and types of exercise that are best for achieving and maintaining optimal strength. - 321.
-Methods of Safety: (3 hours) Methods of preventing automotive, pedestrian, and school accidents. - 323.
+Health and Exercise for a New Lifestyle: (3 hours) This course is designed to teach the student how to be totally healthy, including information on healthy diets and types of exercise that are best for achieving and maintaining optimal strength. - 323.
 Consumer Health: (3 hours) A study of the effects tobacco, alcohol and other drugs have on the body; drug abuse in today's society; the eating habits of today's young people; and family relationships.
 Satisfies writing intensive course requirement.